jackyzha0/quartz/content/notes/use-case-diagrams.md

 - specifies the participants (actors) and the relationships between them
 - high level view of what a system does (not how) and who uses it
 - represent users perspective of a system
-- used mainly in requirements specification and early system dev
+- used mainly in [[requirements]] specification and early system dev
 - effectively a todo list

 ## 1 pros
-+ informal,flexible, easy to construct
++ informal, flexible, easy to construct
 + easily understood
 	+ improve communication between users and developers
-	+ can be used to confirm requirements
+	+ can be used to confirm [[requirements]]
 + provide overview
 + link analysis to design
 + can be used to inform subsequent dev tasks
 	+ derive test cases
-	+ prioritise imlementation tasks
+	+ prioritise implementation tasks
 	+ help clarify new feature requests or bug reports

 ## 2 Notation